Defending Your Rights Against Texas And Federal Criminal Charges

 What To Know About Your Criminal Defense Case

 If you are facing criminal charges, you probably have many questions about the process and what steps you should take.
-Clarissa answers these questions for her clients every day.
+Our attorneys answer these questions for our clients every day.
 Here are some common questions and their answers:

-My family/friend has been arrested, what should I do?
+My family member or friend has been arrested; what should I do?

 Contact Clarissa Fernandez Pratt, Attorney at Law, for a free consultation.
 Do not discuss the pending charges over the phone; prosecutors routinely listen to and record conversations.

-Should you agree to be interviewed by police?
+Should I agree to be interviewed by police?

 As a general rule, it is often not advisable to agree to an interview with the police without the presence or advice of an attorney, especially if you are a suspect or person of interest in a criminal investigation.